bobjoe400/CPE464/lab1/README.md

 at or just de-referencing the pointer to get the byte.
 This also allowed me to use postcrement to access the value then increment the pointer in the line where I'm accessing it.
 I use this throughout the program.

+The utility file contains short functions that do not belong in the main program.